Family Self Sufficiency

-The head-of-household enters into a five-year contract which contains a service plan for all adult members of the household.
+The head-of-household, or any adult member of the household enters into a five-year contract which contains a service plan for all adult members of the household.
 The service plan includes a series of goals leading to suitable employment for the head-of-household and independence from government assistance for the entire family.
 A baseline rent is established and an escrow savings account set up.

 When there is an increase in rent due to an increase in earned income, or becoming employed, the housing authority places a portion of the increase in an escrow account every month.
 Please note: the money put into the escrow account is funded by HUD.

 Upon successful completion of the FSS contract period (5 years), the head-of-household receives the escrow money and any interest earned on it.
 The family may decide to spend that money in any way it chooses, however the family is encouraged to use it as a down-payment on a house or invest it wisely.

 The FSS coordinator identifies and coordinates any social services the family may need to complete the program.
 The needs vary from family to family but include:

 Benefits of the FSS Program

 - Access to resources only available to FSS participants